Mohamed-Elwakdy/Final-Project-BigDataProcessing/README.md

 ### Collect All Dataframes in an Excel file

 All Dataframes collected in spreadsheets for one Excel file.
 Each sheet contains a Dataframe.
-For example, sheet 1 contaion Dataframe1, sheet2 contains Dataframe 2, sheet3 contains Dataframe 3, sheet4 contains Dataframe 4, sheet5 contains Dataframe 5 and sheet6 contains Dataframe 6
+For example, sheet 1 contaion Dataframe1, sheet2 contains Dataframe 2, sheet3 contains Dataframe 3, sheet4 contains Dataframe 4, sheet5 contains Dataframe 5 and sheet6 contains Dataframe 6.
-The number of columns and rows in each sheet is not the same.
+The number of columns and rows for each sheet is not the same.

 ```

 writer = pd.ExcelWriter('hd5excelout6.xlsx', engine = 'xlsxwriter')
 for k, df in dfd.items():
     print(k,len(df))
+    df.columns = df.columns.str.replace(r'\d+', '')
     df.to_excel(writer, sheet_name = 'sheet_len_'+k)
 writer.save()
 writer.close()